AbhishekSRaut/Gridblock/README.md

 ## 🎯 How to Download the Game
 The game executable is available in the **Releases** section of this repository.
-1. Go to the [Releases](https://github.com/YourUsername/YourRepo/releases) section.
+1. Go to the [Releases](https://github.com/AbhishekSRaut/Gridblock/releases) section.
-2. Download the latest version of **Gridblock.exe**.
+2. Download the latest version of **Gridblock.zip**.
 3. Run the downloaded file to start playing!

 ---